4 Sources

 2

-.OpenAI released an agentic model in February designed for "deep research" at the level of a research analyst, claiming lower hallucination rates.
-However, OpenAI admitted the model struggled with separating "authoritative information from rumors" and conveying uncertainty
+.OpenAI released its agentic model for conducting "deep research" in February, claiming it operates at the level of a research analyst with lower hallucination rates than previous models.
+However, the company admitted the system struggles with separating "authoritative information from rumors" and conveying uncertainty when presenting information

 Navi